Install mailmaster via distrobox on other Linux distributions

 1 | distrobox enter mailmaster-u22 |

-However, we find it goes wrong, since /opt/mailmaster
+However, we find it goes wrong, since /opt/mailmaster is

 read-only.
-Even if we use :rw
+Even if we use :rw flag above to make it

 writable, we have not enough permissions to write to